Switzerland: Sports

 Roger Federer has won 20 Grand Slam singles titles, making him among the most successful men's tennis players ever.

 Swiss tennis player Roger Federer is widely regarded as among the sport's greatest players.
 He won 20 Grand Slam tournaments overall including a record 8 Wimbledon titles.
 He won six ATP Finals.
 He was ranked no. 1 in the ATP rankings for a record 237 consecutive weeks.
 He ended 2004, 2005, 2006, 2007 and 2009 ranked no. 1.
 Fellow Swiss players Martina Hingis and Stan Wawrinka also won multiple Grand Slam titles.
 Switzerland won the Davis Cup title in 2014.

 Motorsport racecourses and events were banned in Switzerland following the 1955 Le Mans disaster with exceptions for events such as hillclimbing.
 The country continued to produce successful racing drivers such as Clay Regazzoni, Sébastien Buemi, Jo Siffert, Dominique Aegerter, successful World Touring Car Championship driver Alain Menu, 2014 24 Hours of Le Mans winner Marcel Fässler and 2015 24 Hours Nürburgring winner Nico Müller.
 Switzerland also won the A1GP World Cup of Motorsport in 2007–08 with driver Neel Jani.
 Swiss motorcycle racer Thomas Lüthi won the 2005 MotoGP World Championship in the 125cc category.
 The ban was ultimately lifted in May 2022, on the grounds that safety in motorsport had vastly improved since the ban was first imposed.
+However, despite the ban being lifted in 2022, Motorsport will officially be legalised on June 1, 2026, meaning Motorsport will be legal for the first time in 71 years.